 Non-compliance with the right to rent checks is also a criminal offence that can lead to up to five years in prison and an unlimited fine.
 However, this should only be relevant for people who are intentionally breaking the law and have done so on several occasions.

-Please contact us if you have any queries relating to your duties to check a prospective tenant’s right to rent in the UK.
+Please contact us if you have any queries relating to processes to verify UK immigration status.

 Right to rent FAQs